 I C O N I C

-What this movie told my eight year old brain was that all I needed to do to live my best mermaid life was to take a bath with salt and my tail would appear.
+What this movie told my eight-year-old brain was that all I needed to do to live my best mermaid life was to take a bath with salt and my tail would appear.

-Cue me sneaking into the pantry to take the Morton’s Salt into the bathroom, filling the bathtub, and taking four-plus hour long baths while adding more and more salt to the tub until there wasn’t any left.
+Cue me sneaking into the pantry to take Morton’s Salt into the bathroom, filling the bathtub, and taking four-plus hour long baths while adding more and more salt to the tub until there wasn’t any left.
 And being really upset when I didn’t change, so I tried a couple of times before my parents caught onto where the heck all the salt was going.

 It would be really cool if by sheer willpower I could become a mermaid, like how Jenna Marbles wants to become tall.
 I believe in me beech, I can do it.